MaciejGoral/ZTI/README.md

-# Project Name
+# Semantic Web Challenge 2019 (Task 1 – Fact Validation)
-> Semantic Web Challenge 2019 (Task 1 – Fact Validation)
+> This is a machine learning algorithm that takes RDF triples as input and returns a trust score to evaluate the truth of the statement.

 ## Table of Contents
 * [General Info](#general-information)